 The BLS also reports that economists earn a median annual salary of $105,020.
 Within the field, economists working in finance and insurance earn the highest salaries, with a median annual wage of $120,770.

 Career opportunities for economists are diverse and unique, spanning business, education, and healthcare fields.
 Many economists work for local, state, or federal governments, while others practice forecasting and perform research for international corporations, think tanks, and research firms.

-Skills Gained in an Economics Program
+Skills Gained With an Economics Degree

-- Critical Thinking Skills
+- Critical Thinking

 Economists must evaluate data sources and choose the most relevant data points to analyze.
 This process requires sound judgment, logical thinking, and the ability to infer missing information and identify potential biases.

 Economists must share their data-informed conclusions with business leaders and policymakers.
 Strong communication skills allow economics professionals to present data in an engaging and effective manner.
 Many economics programs require presentations that hone students' public speaking skills for their future career.